Peleke/Rocket.Chat/docs/WALKTHROUGH.md

 logger.info('Reloading to activate');
 ```

-**Our Approach**: We'll use [GitHub SpecKit](https://github.com/peleke/speckit) to drive the implementation.
+We'll use [GitHub SpecKit](https://github.com/peleke/speckit) to drive the implementation.
 SpecKit is a specification-driven development tool that helps us:
-- Create structured EPICs and STORYs with clear requirements
+- Create structured Tasks with clear requirements
 - Track implementation progress systematically
-- Generate documentation automatically
+- Generate documentation (like this!) automatically
 - Maintain traceability from spec to code

 The full technical details, affected files (sample of 27), implementation steps, and testing strategy are documented in `docs/BUGS.md`.
-Our **Epic** and **Story** artifacts will contain the complete implementation narrative, test cases, and acceptance criteria.
+Our Spec and Task artifacts will contain the complete implementation narrative, test cases, and acceptance criteria.

 This section will walk through the SpecKit workflow: creating the EPIC, breaking it into STORYs, implementing with Claude Code + Serena MCP, and validating the changes.